mantil-io/docs/README.md

 ## Direct Download (Linux, Windows and Mac)

-Below are the available downloads for the latest version of Mantil (0.1.20).
+Below are the available downloads for the latest version of Mantil.
 Please download the right package for your operating system and architecture.

 Mantil is distributed as a single binary.
-Install Mantil by extracting it and moving it to a directory included in your system's PATH .
+Install Mantil by extracting it and moving it to a directory included in your system's PATH.

 | OS      | Architecture | Download link                                                                                                                |
 | --------| ------------ | ---------------------------------------------------------------------------------------------------------------------------- |